b-etz/sky130_be_ip__lsxo/README.md

 Duty cycle tests are performed with a 10-nA current initial condition for the crystal motional inductance.
 This is done to accelerate startup (separate testbench) and capture a more realistic image of duty cycle across these corners.

 Startup times appear strongly influenced by initial transient response from initial conditions, which vary slightly from sim to sim.
-The startup times could improve for 12.5-pF devices by loading the active device with more current and consuming greater startup power.
-However, this would reduce or eliminate compatibility with 6-pF and 4-pF devices entirely.
-Lower drive current is required to sustain oscillations with low-CL, low-ESR devices.

 ## Magic VLSI Layout Render